-RSRS is listed in key citation databases and indexes:
+RSRS is listed in key citation databases and indexes.
+For more details on this click here.

-- Scopus - Clarivate Analytics' Emerging Sources Citation Index - Rated 'A' in the Australian Business Deans Council Journal Quality List - Listed in the Directory of Open Access Journals Article Processing Charge (APC) Open Access journals charge an APC to cover production related costs.
+Article Processing Charge (APC)

+Open Access journals charge an APC to cover production related costs.
 Open Access which means that the article is freely and permanently available online.
 There is no additional subscription fee, article pay-to-view fee or any other form of access fee; and no publication embargo is applied.
 This means that your paper will be freely accessible to anyone globally with internet access and thus increases and widens the readership particularly also to policy makers and practitioners.

-RSA members benefit from a 20% discount off RSRS APCs for accepted submissions.
-The rates for non-RSA members are: \$1,860/£1,460/€1,695/AUD2,540 for Standard Journal Length Papers or Review Papers \$1,170/£920/€1,065/AUD1,595 for Regional Policy Briefings or Short Papers \$950/£745/€865/AUD1295 for Regional Graphics Authors publishing via the mentored publishing route for PhD students and early career academics have the APC covered by the RSA.
+RSA members benefit from a 20% discount off the APC for accepted submissions.

+APC rates for non-RSA members are: \$1,860/£1,460/€1,695/AUD2,540 for Standard Journal Length Papers or Review Papers \$1,170/£920/€1,065/AUD1,595 for Regional Policy Briefings or Short Papers \$950/£745/€865/AUD1295 for Regional Graphics https://rsa.tandfonline.com/toc/cres20/current

+Authors publishing via the mentored publishing route for PhD students and early career researchers have the APC funded by the RSA.